At a Glance

 Brown faculty advisors for the program are Professor Robert Pelcovits and Professor James Valles from the Department of Physics.

-early February through June
+Early February through June (offered Spring only)

 The University of Cantabria provides Brown students appropriate housing accommodation in shared furnished private flats duly vetted to meet appropriate construction standards, safety and security.
 Flats are furnished with beds, table, chairs and a full kitchen, but bed linens and towels must be provided by the student.
 Students also have the option of living with carefully selected Spanish families.